-The Security Services Department provides assistance, information, and support to assure the safety and welfare of all persons connected with Coastal Carolina Community College, to include all visitors with an outside interest at the College.
-Security services are available through its headquarters on campus in the Student Center and through on-site assistance from security officers.
+The Security Services Department provides assistance, information, and support to assure the safety and welfare of all persons connected with Coastal Carolina Community College, to include all visitors.
+Security services are available by visiting the Security Office located inside the Cafeteria in the Student Center, by visiting the Chief of Security in the security office located in room 109 in the Institutional Support Services Building, or through on-site assistance from security officers.
 The Security Services Department publishes and distributes a Campus Security Handbook annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 A copy of the handbook is available through the Security Services Department or via the College website.